 Platform Compatibility

-Telegram wins it here because it offers its users’ independent apps for all platforms, unlike WhatsApp, which depend upon the mobile app to be running for the desktop and web clients before it can be able to work.
+Telegram wins it here because it offers its users independent apps for all platforms, unlike WhatsApp, which depends upon the mobile app running for the desktop and web clients before it can work.

 WhatsApp vs. Telegram